-- methodology will apply to all RR TSOs and all BSPs in a non-discriminatory way.
-All RR TSOs will have access to the same reliable information on settled volumes at the same time and in a transparent way.
-All BSPs will have access to the same reliable information on the settled volumes at the same time and in a transparent way. - (11) The RRIF contributes to the objective of enhancing efficiency of balancing as well as efficiency of European and national balancing markets pursuant to Articles 3(1)(b) and (2)(c) of the EB Regulation by minimising the cost of activated RR in Europe and the national balancing markets and enhancing the Social Welfare. - (12) The RRIF contributes to the objective of integrating balancing markets pursuant to Article 3(1)(c) of the EB Regulation by implementation of the RR-Platform to be used by all RR TSOs in their Load Frequency Control (LFC) area. - (13) The RRIF contributes to the objective of playing a part in the operational security pursuant to Articles 3(1)(c), (2)(d) and (f) of the EB Regulation since the proposed principles of optimisation reduce the activation of RR due to the netting of the RR balancing energy needs while optimizing the use of interconnections between RR TSOs, thus maximizing the overall Social Welfare. - (14) The RRIF contributes to the objective of facilitating the efficient and consistent functioning balancing markets pursuant to Article 3(1)(d) of the EB Regulation by minimising the overall cost of activated RR in Europe and enhancing the Social Welfare. - (15) The RRIF serves the requirement of Article 3(2)(e) of the EB Regulation since only available transmission capacity after the previous market timeframes is used for RR exchange and by this it is ensured that the development of the forward, day-ahead and intraday markets is not compromised. - (16) The RRIF serves the requirement of Article 3(2)(h) of the EB Regulation since the technical framework proposed is based on agreed European standards, which are already in operation. - (17) In conclusion, the RRIF contributes to the general objectives of the EB Regulation.
+- (11) The RRIF contributes to the objective of enhancing efficiency of balancing as well as efficiency of European and national balancing markets pursuant to Articles 3(1)(b) and (2)(c) of the EBGL by minimising the cost of activated RR in Europe and the national balancing markets and enhancing the Social Welfare. - (12) The RRIF contributes to the objective of integrating balancing markets pursuant to Article 3(1)(c) of the EBGL by implementation of the RR-Platform to be used by all RR TSOs in their Load Frequency Control (LFC) area. - (13) The RRIF contributes to the objective of playing a part in the operational security pursuant to Articles 3(1)(c), (2)(d) and (f) of the EBGL since the proposed principles of optimisation reduce the activation of RR due to the netting of the RR balancing energy needs while optimizing the use of interconnections between RR TSOs, thus maximizing the overall Social Welfare. - (14) The RRIF contributes to the objective of facilitating the efficient and consistent functioning balancing markets pursuant to Article 3(1)(d) of the EBGL by minimising the overall cost of activated RR in Europe and enhancing the Social Welfare. - (15) The RRIF serves the requirement of Article 3(2)(e) of the EBGL since only available transmission capacity after the previous market timeframes is used for RR exchange and by this it is ensured that the development of the forward, day-ahead and intraday markets is not compromised. - (16) The RRIF serves the requirement of Article 3(2)(h) of the EBGL since the technical framework proposed is based on agreed European standards, which are already in operation. - (17) In conclusion, the RRIF contributes to the general objectives of the EBGL.